Download here.Risk Assessment Form

 A Near Miss is an unplanned event that did not result in injury, illness, or minor damage – but had the potential to do so.
 Only a fortunate break in the chain of events prevented an injury, fatality or damage; in other words, a miss that was nonetheless very near.
 History has shown repeatedly that most loss producing events(incidents), both serious and catastrophic, were preceded by warnings or near miss incidents.
 Recognizing and reporting near miss incidents can significantly improve worker safety and promote an organization’s safety culture.

 School of Chemistry and Biochemistry: Near-miss ReportAccident/Incident Report

 It is mandatory to complete a report after an accident/incident.
 In addition, GT Environment Health and Safety (EHS) required that injury form be completed.
 The report will not only provide accurate documentation of the event, but it will also serve as a learning tool for others.

-School of Chemistry and Biochemistry Accident/Incident Report form (you must be signed in via CAS)
+School of Chemistry and Biochemistry Accident Report Form

 GT EHS Injury formLaboratory Weekly and Monthly Self-Inspection Checklist

 Laboratory self inspection are required on a weekly and a monthly basis.
 The completed inspection sheets must be dated, signed, and filed in the green safety binders.
 Download the checklist here.Quarterly Laboratory Self-Inspection